datenstrom/yellow/TASKLIST.md

 - [ ] Updated feed extension, short URL for the feed.xml.
 Users don't like the long URL, it's ugly.
 - [ ] Updated sitemap extension, short URL for the sitemap.xml.
 Users don't like the long URL, it's ugly.
 - [x] Removed googlecalendar, googlemap and youtube extension.
 General dislike for invasive services.
+- [ ] Tested performance with thousands of content files.
+For people who make large websites.
 - [ ] Published comment extension, no longer experimental.
 Due to public demand.
 - [ ] Published math extension, no longer experimental.
 Due to scientific demand.